Remote Patient Monitoring Solutions – 7 Strategies to Adoption

 According to remote patient monitoring statistics, one of the main reasons patients are engaged with these solutions is the immediate benefits they provide.
 For example, the J.D.
 Power 2022 U.S. Telehealth Satisfaction Study indicated that more consumers prefer telehealth for routine care.
 Moreover, 94% of individuals who have used telehealth services expressed their willingness to continue using these solutions for medical services in the future.

-Remote Patient Monitoring Solutions: 7 Strategies That Encourage Adoption
+Remote Patient Monitoring Solutions: 7 Strategies to Adoption

-Physicians may hesitate to adopt remote patient monitoring solutions due to increased workload, data overload, and security concerns.
-While other physicians may require additional resources they are not aware exist to analyze and interpret the data.
-Additionally, some physicians may resist change and prefer traditional methods of healthcare delivery.
+Physicians may hesitate to adopt remote patient monitoring solutions due to fear of increased workload, data overload, and security concerns.
+They may not be aware of resources that exist to analyze and interpret the data.
+Additionally, some physicians may resist change and be comfortable with traditional methods of healthcare delivery.

 To encourage physician adoption of RPM, addressing concerns and providing the resources needed to use the technology effectively is vital.
 The following section offers 7 strategies to encourage physician participation in remote patient monitoring solutions.